awsdocs/amazon-eks-user-guide/doc_source/eks-optimized-ami.md

 Before deploying an accelerated or Arm AMI, review the information in [Amazon EKS optimized accelerated Amazon Linux AMIs](#gpu-ami) and [Amazon EKS optimized Arm Amazon Linux AMIs](#arm-ami)\.
 Amazon EKS optimized Amazon Linux 2 contains an optional bootstrap flag to enable the `containerd` runtime\.
 Kubernetes v1\.21 will be the last version with Docker container runtime support\.
 This feature provides you with a clear path to migrate to `containerd`\.
 The `containerd` runtime is widely adopted in the Kubernetes community and is a graduated project with the CNCF\.
 You can test it by adding a node group to a new or existing cluster\.
 For more information, see [Enable the `containerd` runtime bootstrap flag](#containerd-bootstrap)\.
 When bootstrapped in Amazon EKS optimized accelerated Amazon Linux AMIs for v1\.21, [AWS Inferentia](http://aws.amazon.com/machine-learning/inferentia/) workloads aren't supported\.

-Open a link in one of the following tables to view the latest Amazon EKS optimized Amazon Linux AMI ID for a Region and Kubernetes version\.
+Open a link in one of the following tables to view the latest Amazon EKS optimized Amazon Linux AMI ID for an AWS Region and Kubernetes version\.
 You can also retrieve the IDs with an AWS Systems Manager parameter using different tools\.
 For more information, see [Retrieving Amazon EKS optimized Amazon Linux AMI IDs](retrieve-ami-id.md)\.

 ------
 #### [ 1\.21 ]